Compact and aligned text (CAT) Client

 Any

-Provides quick access to the document count of the entire cluster, or individual indices.
+Provides quick access to the document count of the entire cluster or of an individual index.

 Parameters:

-• index (Any) – Comma-separated list of data streams, indices, and aliases used to limit the request.
+• index (Any) – A comma-separated list of data streams, indexes, and aliases used to limit the request.
 Supports wildcards (*).
-To target all data streams and indices, omit this parameter or use * or _all.
+To target all data streams and indexes, omit this parameter or use * or _all.

-• format – A short version of the Accept header, e.g. json, yaml.
+• format – A short version of the Accept header, such as json or yaml.

-• h – Comma-separated list of column names to display.
+• h – A comma-separated list of column names to display.

-• help – Return help information.
+• help – Returns help information.
 Default is false.

-• s – Comma-separated list of column names or column aliases to sort by.
+• s – A comma-separated list of column names or column aliases to sort by.

 • source – The URL-encoded request definition.
 Useful for libraries that do not accept a request body for non-POST requests.

-• v – Verbose mode.
-Display column headers.
+• v – Enables verbose mode, which displays column headers.
 Default is false.

 • index